The Universal Declaration of Human Rights is a historic document which outlined the rights and freedoms everyone is entitled to.

-Described as ‘the foremost statement of the rights and freedoms of all human beings’, it represents the first international agreement on the basic principles of human rights.
+It was the first international agreement on the basic principles of human rights.

 Nearly every state in the world has accepted the Declaration.
-It provides a universal set of minimum standards for how people should be treated.

 It has been translated into more than 360 languages.

 - International Covenant on Civil and Political Rights

 - International Covenant on Economic, Social and Cultural Rights

 You can find out more about the International Bill of Human Rights in this United Nations factsheet (PDF).

 Last updated: 19 Nov 2018